Bicycle Thieves: Critical response

 When the film was re-released in the late 1990s Bob Graham, staff film critic for the San Francisco Chronicle, gave the drama a positive review: "The roles are played by non-actors, Lamberto Maggiorani as the father and Enzo Staiola as the solemn boy, who sometimes appears to be a miniature man.
 They bring a grave dignity to De Sica's unblinking view of post-war Italy.
 The wheel of life turns and grinds people down; the man who was riding high in the morning is brought low by nightfall.
 It is impossible to imagine this story in any other form than De Sica's.
 The new black-and-white print has an extraordinary range of grey tones that get darker as life closes in".
-In 1999, Chicago Sun-Times film reviewer Roger Ebert wrote that "The Bicycle Thief" is so well-entrenched as an official masterpiece that it is a little startling to visit it again after many years and realize that it is still alive and has strength and freshness.
+In 1999, Chicago Sun-Times film reviewer Roger Ebert wrote that "The Bicycle Thief is so well-entrenched as an official masterpiece that it is a little startling to visit it again after many years and realize that it is still alive and has strength and freshness.
 Given an honorary Oscar in 1949, routinely voted one of the greatest films of all time, revered as one of the foundation stones of Italian neorealism, it is a simple, powerful film about a man who needs a job".
-Ebert added the film to his "Great Movies" list.
+Ebert added the film to his "The Great Movies" list.
 In 2020, A. O. Scott praised the film in an essay entitled "Why You Should Still Care About 'Bicycle Thieves'."

 Bicycle Thieves is a fixture on the British Film Institute's Sight & Sound critics' and directors' polls of the greatest films ever made.
 The film ranked 1st and 7th on critics' poll in 1952 and 1962 respectively.
 It ranked 11th on the magazine's 1992 Critics' poll, 45th in 2002 Critics' Poll and 6th on the 2002 Directors' Top Ten Poll.
 It was slightly lower in the 2012 directors' poll, 10th and 33rd on the 2012 critics' poll.
 The Village Voice ranked the film at number 37 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 The film was voted at No. 99 on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.
+The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Values".